israelroldan/extjs-reactor/packages/reactor-webpack-plugin/README.md

 You must have Ext JS 6.2+ and Sencha Cmd 6.2+ to use this plugin.

 ## Options
-The ReactExtJSWebpackPlugin constructor takes an object with the following properties:
+The ExtJSReactorWebpackPlugin constructor takes an object with the following properties:

 * debug [boolean] True to output debug information.
 Defaults to false.
 * sdk [string] The path to the Ext JS SDK